Mergifyio/daiquiri/doc/source/index.rst

 Usage
 =====

-The basic usage of daiquiri is to call the `setup` function that will setup logging with the options passed as keyword arguments.
+The basic usage of daiquiri is to call the `daiquiri.setup` function that will setup logging with the options passed as keyword arguments.
 If no argument are passed, the default will log to `stderr`.
+If `stderr` is a terminal, the output will use colors.

 .. literalinclude:: ../../examples/basic.py